 - Between 2 and 64 years old: between one and three shots if you have certain immune system disorders or if you’re a smoker

 Pneumococcal disease is common among babies and toddlers, so make sure your young child is vaccinated.
-But older adults are of having life-threatening complications from a pneumonia infection, so it’s also important to start getting vaccinated around age 65.
+But older adults are

 You’ll likely receive one of two pneumonia vaccines: pneumococcal conjugate vaccine (PCV13 or Prevnar 13) or pneumococcal polysaccharide vaccine (PPSV23 or Pneumovax 23).